 Dans, and the Villains Square meet-and-greet.
 New

 this year: the Headless Horseman rides down Main Street

-on his black stallion, carrying a flickering jack-o-lantern.
+on his black stallion carrying his flickering jack-o-lantern, in

 The party requires a special event ticket, but regular park admission is not required.

 With their party ticket, guests will be allowed into Disneyland three hours prior to the start of the party: 3:00 p.m. for parties that start at 6:00, and 4:00 p.m. for those starting at 7:00.

 September 26, 28, October 3, 5, 10, 12, 17, 19, 24, 26, 31 - 6:00 p.m. - 11:00 p.m.